apoorwagupta/COVID19-Triage/README.md

                     - SQLite

 ## HOW TO SETUP THIS WEBSITE LOCALLY:

- - Clone repository using  $ git clone  (idhar apne repo ka daal de)
+ - Clone repository using  $ git clone  https://github.com/apoorwagupta/COVID19-Triage
  - Setup virtual environment(We used Anaconda)
  - The current working directory should be set in the downloaded folder using 'cd' command.
  - On command line, Exceute `pip install -r requirements.txt`.